TRO

 Our Take On SAE/USB Adapters

 The five options above represent your best choice(s) in SAE to USB adapters.
-Be it dual or single port, switched or non-switched, fast or slow charging, each has it's "best for" design elements.
+Be it dual or single port, switched or non-switched, fast or slow charging, each has its "best for" design elements.
 Choose the right tool for the job and your "ex"cessories will always have power.

 Building an under-seat auxiliary power relay?
 Burnsmoto makes a brass tax component.
 Looking to Y-connect your battery tender?
 MotoPower antis up a two-piece SAE system.
 If smaller = better, Battery Tender's the way to go.